dan-fritchman/Thesis/content.md

 And many more.

-FIXME: a passage on their primitives / generators
+In addition to PnR, ALIGN performs two related tasks inline:

+- First, a set of PnR constraints is inferred from graph analysis of the circuit netlist.
+Inferred constraints primarily include those for matching and symmetry between devices.
+- Second, primitive device layouts are generated inline.
+Each ALIGN PDK provides a set of Python-language parametric layout generators for each primitive device (e.g. transistor) it supports.
+These primitive-generators are invoked inline during PnR.
+Each uses the programmed-custom layout style to produce a detailed (hopefully) DRC-compliant layout from a terse set of device parameters.
+This is similar to the approach deployed by BAG, which similarly executes Python-based primitive-level layout generators inline with broader user "generation" code.
+It differs from the approach of Layout21 and digital PnR, both of which require primitive-level layouts be pre-produced before PnR is to begin.

 Our own research team has long had a valuable partnership with Intel.
 Recent BWRC research has included IC designs for computer architecture, SERDES, wireless transceivers, and more implemented in Intel's process technologies, primarily the popular 16nm FinFET.
 The same technology was used for the 2022 and 2023 editions of the educational chips described in [@burnett2018] and [@guo2023osci].
 This partnership was largely how this work came to consider analog PnR, and particularly PnR through ALIGN.
 The ALIGN "PDK" developed by the Intel team serves as a central ingredient.

-Working with external corporate (and especially academic) partners produced a related, non-technical realization: we have a really significant "not invented here" syndrome.
+^[Working with external corporate (and especially academic) partners produced a related, non-technical realization: we have a really significant "not invented here" syndrome.
 Especially when alternative home-grown offerings have "Berkeley", right in the name, right up front.
 This is in part the nature of our field; industry IC designers are quite inept at sharing between institutions too.
 This is in part due to technical shortcomings, particularly in the tangled pile of EDA software and PDK content which tends to be so difficult to share, both technically and contractually.
 It is also cultural.
 Working with collaborators one cannot directly tap on the shoulder requires commitments to a number of topics at which IC designers, and especially researchers, and _especially_ grad students, don't really excel.
-Documentation and "design for understandability" are prime examples.
+Documentation and "design for understandability" are prime examples.]

 ## `AlignHdl21`